Ubisoft VP says players 'don't get' NFTs, but can't explain what there is to get

 Not that anything will stop this trend, for now at least.
 Ubisoft announced this was coming in November but it's part of a much wider trend among big tech companies.
 EA called NFTs 'the future of our industry', but Xbox boss Phil Spencer's worried they might be 'exploitative'.
 Discord teased their integration then swiftly U-turned after major backlash, while Steam's just decided to ban them altogether.
 The Stalker 2 devs announced NFT integration recently, before massive backlash caused a swift U-turn.

-Ubisoft is clearly committed to exploring this tech, and I expect we'll see further examples of Quartz in the publisher's games this year.
+Ubisoft is clearly committed to exploring this tech, and no doubt we'll see further examples of Quartz in the publisher's games this year.
 I look forward to a game that actually comes up with something resembling a compelling use case for NFTs: I expect to be waiting a good while.